-get.index

-A logical scalar indicating whether the indices of the nearest neighbors should be recorded.
-Setting this to FALSE improves efficiency if the indices are not of interest.
+get.index A logical scalar indicating whether the indices of the nearest neighbors should be recorded.
+Setting this to FALSE improves efficiency if the indices are not of index matrix in transposed format.

 Alternatively, if k is an integer scalar, this may be a string containing "normal" or "transposed".
-The former is the same as TRUE, while the latter returns the index matrix in transposed format.
+The former is the same as TRUE, while the latter returns the get.distance A logical scalar indicating whether distances to the nearest neighbors should be recorded.
+Setting this to FALSE improves efficiency if the distances are not of distance matrix in transposed format.